scarolan/apple-alert/README.md

 ## 📄 License

-MIT License - feel free to use and modify as needed!
+Apache 2.0 License - feel free to use and modify as needed!

 ---